erisanolasheni/node-rest/README.md

 ### Test
 Send a get request to ```/hello``` you will get a response related to this: ``` {
-            'message': `Hi, how're you doing?`
+            "message": "Hi, how're you doing?"
         } ```

 ### Use